 Whether you are a client-facing financial adviser marketing yourself in a defined geography, targeting particular types of consumer or business, or a network looking to recruit and retain members across the country, your marketing needs can be similar:

 - Social media and blogging to raise awareness

 - CTAs to convert strangers into prospects

-- Emails to nurture prospects or inform members
+- Emails to nurture prospects or inform clients and members

 - Analytics to monitor and measure success

 (Short on time?
 Click here to download our eBook: A guide to Inbound Marketing for Financial Services Marketers.)

 One of the top concerns for marketers in the financial services industry is that they think their products or services are not interesting enough to warrant blog posts, videos, eBooks, tweets or eye-catching photos.
 Alongside that is a concern about maintaining compliance and staying within the strict industry guidelines on anything that might be considered promotional work.

 Let’s think about that.